The E. M. Viquesney "Spirit of the American Doughboy" Database

 Picture

-Petersburg was the site of many Civil War battle engagements and a very important strategic location in that war.
+Petersburg was the site of many Civil War battles and is an important strategic location in that war.
 The city has many Civil War monuments and historical places.

 Links: